Science News Roundup: China LandSpace's methane-powered rocket sends satellites into orbit; Fossils show dismembered young dinosaurs in belly of T. rex cousin | Technology

 China LandSpace's methane-powered rocket sends satellites into orbit

 A rocket developed by LandSpace Technology on Saturday launched three satellites into orbit, a milestone in the Chinese private rocket startup's mission to test whether its vehicle using methane and liquid oxygen is ready for commercial liftoffs.
-The success could boost investor confidence in methane as a potential rocket fuel, which is deemed able to help slash costs and support reusable rockets more cleanly and efficiently.
+The success could boost investor confidence in methane as a potential rocket fuel, which is deemed able to help slash costs and support reusable rockets in a cleaner and more efficient way.

 Fossils show dismembered young dinosaurs in belly of T. rex cousin